Artist Hockney targets Hirst in row over methods

-LONDON British artist David Hockney has criticized the methods of compatriot Damien Hirst, who does not personally produce many works attributed to him.
+LONDON British artist David Hockney has criticised the methods of compatriot Damien Hirst, who does not personally produce many works attributed to him.

 "I used to point out at art school, you can teach the craft, it's the poetry you can't teach," Hockney told the Radio Times in an interview published on Tuesday.